demisto/content/Packs/Smokescreen_IllusionBLACK/Integrations/Smokescreen_IllusionBLACK/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### illusionblack-get-ad-decoys
 ***
-Get a list of Active Directory Decoys
+Gets a list of Active Directory decoys.

 ##### Base Command